makyo/writing/content/work/sawtooth/every-angel-is-terrifying/every-angel-is-terrifying.md

 <!--B'-->

-(manic episode in grad school; learning the rhythm of bipolar.
-Switched from CS to English, on to MFA)

 Much of my undergrad was borne out of depression.
 School was just a thing I did during the days, but my time spent in front of a keyboard was a part of myself.
 Each story, each post, each role-play session was a piece of myself.
 Each was a tiny rock to throw at this vasty nothingness.
 Justifying the things I liked, delineating the craziness of lives real and manufactured, gushing about worlds fantastic...they were all ways for me to pound my fists against nothing at all.

 A scant two months into my second year at university, I crashed hard and tried to commit suicide, a private affair I never told anyone about, and after that, I just buried myself in it --- in my computer and in the life lived there, the life I was soon sharing with Peter.